L0rdGabbers/forget-me-not-react/README.md

 ### **Avatar Component**

 The Avatar Component returns a circular image containing a user's profile image.
 They are used as a visual counterpart to a user's username.
+They appear of the Profile Pages, the Friend List Page an dthe Create Friend Form.
 ![Avatar](/src/assets/avatar.png
 )
 If a user has not assigned themselves an avatar, a default one is provided.